kgogadi/VSD_SOC_Design/README.md

 ![Screenshot from 2024-08-06 22-10-46](https://github.com/user-attachments/assets/738b35e6-c934-4ab9-afb2-4676769317bd)
 From tha above figures we can see that routing is done and it is done with 0 violations, So our routing is succesful but we can see the negative slack.
 We need to eliminate that negative slack for succesful completion of Physical design flow.

-Acknowlegements
+## Acknowlegements

-Thank you Kunal Gosh for conducting the workshop and AnoushkaTripathi's clearly guided documentation on workshop has helped me complete the VSD_SoC workshop
+I would like to express my sincere gratitude to Kunal Ghosh for conducting the VSD_SoC workshop and providing invaluable insights into the ASIC physical design flow.
+Special thanks also go to Anoushka Tripathi for her exceptionally clear and detailed documentation, which was instrumental in guiding me through the workshop and the completion of this project.
+Your expertise and support have been greatly appreciated.